croedel/PiInfotainment/README.md

 ### PV Information
 The Infotainment System supports showing some information about a potentially installed Photo Voltaic (PV) system.
 If you don't own a PV or want to disable the functionality, set `PV_INFO_ENABLE` to `False`.
+The information is read from an MQTT server.

+```
+# PV MQTT server
+MQTT_PV_SERVER : "xxxxxxxxx"   # MQTT server IP or name
+MQTT_PV_PORT : 1883            # Server port
+MQTT_PV_LOGIN  : " "           # Login
+MQTT_PV_PASSWORD : ""          # Password
+MQTT_PV_TOPIC : "MYTOPIC"      # Topic you want to listen
+```

 Unfortunately, there is no standard for PV systems.
 Each one supports their own proprietary API's.
 Therefore you probably will have to adjust the implementation according to your system.
-If you want to adapt the PV info to your PV system, you might want to have a look to `PVinverter.py`.
-Here the data from the PV inverter is fetched and mapped to a normalized data structure.
+If you want to adapt the PV info to your PV system, you might want to have a look to `PVmqtt.py`.
+Here the data from the PV inverter is fetched via MQTT and mapped to a normalized data structure.
 You hopefully can change that quite easily to map your PV inverter's data.

-I personally own an M-TEC Energybutler system.
-For that one I created an API which retrieves the necessary data.
-You can find it with the project `MTEC_API`.
-In order to use it, please install it in a sub-folder of this project.
-In order to connect to your PV device, you need to set e-mail adress, password and your individual stationId.

-```
-PV_INFO_ENABLE : True       # Enable / disable PV Info
-PV_EMAIL : ""               # e-mail address you used to register at M-TEC portal
-PV_PASSWORD : ""            # password you used to register at M-TEC portal
-PV_STATION_ID : ""          # Your individual MCT power stationId
-```
+### Other
 Additionally supported parameters are:
 ```
 PV_ICON_DIR : "icons"       # PV icon directory